2006 NASCAR Nextel Cup Series: Driver changes for 2006

 Several new drivers were in their first stint as regulars on the Nextel Cup circuit in 2006.
 After winning back-to-back Busch Series championships in 2004 and 2005, Martin Truex Jr. drove the No. 1 Chevrolet for Dale Earnhardt, Inc. (DEI).
 Vacated by Michael Waltrip, their No. 15 car was driven by rookie Paul Menard and ran a part-time schedule of only seven races.

 Waltrip left DEI to drive Bill Davis Racing's new No. 55 car, but ownership was transferred to the newly merged (with the old No. 77 team) Waltrip-Jasper Racing to ensure that Waltrip would compete in the first five races.
 Despite the change, the No. 55 still received most of its equipment and crew from BDR.
 On January 23 in Charlotte, North Carolina, as part of the annual Media Tour, NASCAR announced that the Toyota Camry would be added to the series in 2007, meaning that Toyota would become the first non-American car manufacturer to run in the premier series since Jaguar in the mid-1950s.
 Waltrip-Jasper Racing and BDR became two of the first Toyota teams, although they raced Dodges.
 They did so without Dodge's support because BDR had raced Toyotas in the Craftsman Truck Series.
 The team hired Dave Blaney to take the wheel of the No. 22 Dodge.
 A third Toyota team, carrying the No. 83, was owned by Red Bull Energy Drink, with Brian Vickers as the driver.
 It was believed that they would also buy the No. 7 Jim Smith-owned team driven by Robby Gordon.
 1988 series champion Bill Elliott attempted three races for Red Bull in a Dodge, as the 2006 Camry was not approved for racing.
 He didn't make any starts in the ride, nor did former Champ Car driver A. J. Allmendinger.
 With Blaney's departure, the No. 07 Chevy for Richard Childress Racing was driven by Clint Bowyer.

-2004 Nextel Cup champion Kurt Busch, who was taken over by in Roush Racing's, replaced a retired Rusty Wallace in the No. 2 Dodge for Penske Racing.
-2003 Rookie of the Year Jamie McMurray replaced Busch to drive Roush's No.26 (formerly 97) Ford.
-In addition, Mark Martin continued his "Salute to You" tour for their No.6 car.
+2004 Nextel Cup champion Kurt Busch replaced a retired Rusty Wallace in the No. 2 Dodge for Penske Racing.
+2003 Rookie of the Year Jamie McMurray replaced Busch to drive Roush Racing's No. 26 (formerly 97) Ford.
+In addition, Mark Martin continued his "Salute to You" tour for their No. 6 car.